cfsengineering/CEASIOMpy/README.md

 ```
 </div>

-### Test cases

-Theses test cases are there to learn how to use CEASIOMpy.
-You will probably also learn a few thinks about the CPACS format.
-You can also run these test to check that everything is installed and works as expected as they cover a different possibilities of use of CEASIOMpy.

-- [Test case 1](./test_cases/test_case_1/README.md) : Run a simple existing workflow :heavy_check_mark:
-- [Test case 2](./test_cases/test_case_2/README.md) : Create and run a workflow with the Graphical User Interface :x:
-- [Test case 3](./test_cases/test_case_3/README.md) : Create and run a from a command line :x:
-- [Test case 4](./test_cases/test_case_4/README.md) : Create and run a from a configuration file :x:

 ### Available modules

 A lot of different modules are available in CEASIOMpy, they can be assembled in various workflows.
 You can find bellow the list of available modules.
 The module status is marked as follows:

 :heavy_check_mark: : The module should be working as expected.
-Some small bugs may be present, don't hesitate to report them.
+Some small bugs may be present, don't hesitate to report them (more details [here](./CONTRIBUTING.md#reporting-bugs)).

 :warning: : The module is not working fully as expected.
 It is not a bug, but some features or data handling are yet compatible with the new file structure.
 Check the [Kanban board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see planned and in progress features.